 Power Automate and Power BI Rest API

-The Power BI rest api provides the ability to create a workspace.
-Power Automate includes an action to make a HTTP call, i.e. a rest api.
+The Power BI Rest API provides the ability to create a workspace.
+Power Automate includes an action to make a HTTP call, i.e. a Rest API.
 So we should be able to get a flow to create a workspace.
 So that was my goal.
 Writing the first flow and getting it to work involved so many little steps I had to write blog posts so I would remember the steps.

 Power BI Rest API Documentation